 I’m an optimistic cynic and dark speculative fiction author, living on the South Coast of New South Wales, Australia.
 I write primarily in the horror, fantasy and sci-fi genres and my stuff is usually based in the magical, supernatural and arcane, the creepy and the monstrous, and consequences seem to be a recurring theme.
 I often like to play with various religious (and other) mythologies in my fiction.
 And it always seems to be dark.
 Even stories that I think are going to be lighter fare end up a bit disturbing.
 Above all, I try to tell a good yarn, but I would also like to make people think.

 To learn about my published work, click the Books button above or click on any book covers you see – by following those links you’ll find more information, previews, reviews and links to buy.
 My short stories are published in various places in print and online.
-You can find a full Bibliography of my work by clicking the button at the top and the Dark Shorts page links to a whole bunch of my fiction available to read online for free.
+You can find a full Bibliography of my work by clicking the button at the top and the Dark Shorts page links to a whole bunch of my short fiction available to read online for free.

-As well as fiction, you can find all sorts of other stuff at a variety of places.
 Most of my non-fiction writing is based around the speculative fiction genre, writing and publishing in general, health and fitness, martial arts, music and movies.
 I still write or have written for:

 S F Signal – Hugo Award winning SF zine; Crikey – Now with extra source; The Punch – Australia’s best conversation; Metal As Fuck – Heavy metal zine; Player Magazine – New Zealand based sports glossy mag; arts NAKED – Australian based online review magazine; OpEd Magazine – World Writings based on a word; Publetariat.com – Indie publishing; Publishing Renaissance – Indie publishing; Cyberkwoon.com – Martial arts community website, and others.